 ASEH has created key programs like "academia cooperation and corporate internship", "academic research collaboration", and "scholarships" to leverage on the expertise from these academic resources.
-In 2020, ASEH continued its collaborations with local schools, contributing over US$ 1.6 million, including US$1.41 million towards 74 technology research collaborations and US$0.06 million for scholarships.
-We also recruited 638 interns and enrolled 169 students in the semiconductor master's degree program.
-Nearly 60 schools and research institutions in Taiwan, China, Singapore, Malaysia, South Korea, Japan, etc. were involved in these collaborations.
+In 2021, ASEH continued its collaborations with local schools, contributing over US$2.5 million, including US$1.8 million towards 66 technology research collaborations and US$0.3 million for scholarships.
+We also recruited 224 interns and enrolled 862 students in the semiconductor master's degree program.
+Nearly 80 schools and research institutions in Taiwan, China, Singapore, Malaysia, South Korea, Japan, etc. were involved in these collaborations.

-Industry–Academia Research in Automation Technologies for Efficient, Automated Manufacturing
+Industry–Academia Research in Automation Technologies for Smart Manufacturing and Digital Transformation

 Semiconductor Packaging Technology Research

 SPIL, an ASEH subsidiary has been working with top universities on talent development.
-Currently in its seventh year, the corporate mentoring program is a collaboration between SPIL and the National Chung Hsing University.
+Currently in its seventh year, the corporate mentoring program is collaboration between SPIL and the National Chung Hsing University.
 The program includes a diverse range of activities - Cutting-edge Assembly & Testing Technologies and Human Resource Seminars, Production Line Visits, Mentor-Mentee Lunch Gatherings, Alumni Symposium and Project Competitions.
 The program enables the company to attract outstanding talent and helps students learn about industry dynamics, explore career options, bridge skills gap and prepare them well to meet workplace challenges.
 SPIL’s corporate mentoring program has introduced a new model for career guidance that serves as a vigorous and flexible learning platform.
-In 2020, the National Taiwan University of Science and Technology was invited to participate for the first time, increasing the intensity of the competition.
-The company recorded participation of 52 students covering 1,040 hours.
+SPIL expanded the scope of collaboration to include the College of Engineering and Science of Feng Chia University.
+For the first time in 2021, two corporate mentorship activities were organized, which were participated by 62 students for a total of 954 hours.
 Monetary rewards were also included to encourage students to participate in activities and establish a tacit understanding of teamwork throughout the project.
 Students were also given information on opportunities within the assembly and test industry, which together could help the company strengthen its competitive advantage.

 Employee education, training and transfer of skills rank highly at USI.
 To that end, the USI University was established in 2006 to provide free courses covering corporate experiences, management knowledge and the latest technology and industry trends.
 The USI University actively collaborates with industry and public associations, and universities and provides internally trained instructors to design the courses.
-Programs offered include 8D (eight disciplines) problem solving and Production Part Approval Process (PPAP) that are helpful to small and medium enterprises in establishing their own procedures.
-The company also organizes seminars at universities to share the company’s knowledge and research achievements covering topics such as electrical simulation applications in electronic product design and the evolution of the mobile phone antenna.
-These sessions allow students to learn how theoretical applications are used in the industry to produce substantial results.
-A total of 21 classes attended by 734 participants were offered in 2020, recording a total participation 2,095 hours.
+Through courses, we shared our knowledge on the management and training of skilled talents, CIP, and smart manufacturing applications, and engaged with industry peers.
+Through university newsletters and forums, we shared relevant knowledge and research results (e.g., 5G mobile communication physical layer and radio frequency designs, user scenarios, and data, etc.) with university students to show them how to apply theory to produce results.
+A total of 19 classes attended by 1,350 participants were offered in 2021, recording a total participation 2,343 hours.
 Moving forward, USI University will continue to invest in education and contribute actively to enhancing youth employability.